-Are you planning a Memphis vacation with the kiddos?
-There are so many things to in Memphis with kids from the music, food, and energy that creates a magical experience you can’t get anywhere else in the country.
+Are you planning a family vacation in Memphis with the kiddos?
+There are so many things to do in Memphis with kids from the music, food, and fun.

 I have taken all of the guesswork out what to do in Memphis with the kids and you will discover that the city is full of attractions seemingly created just for your little ones.

 Here is my list of the most fun things to do in Memphis with kids.

 Fun Things To Do In Memphis With Kids

 1. Memphis Zoo – Midtown Memphis

 The Memphis Zoo is our absolute favorite spot to take my daughter.

 Some of the exhibits allow your children to get up close up and personal with the animals including the grizzly bears, panda bears, and wolves, the zoo is a treat for the entire family.